Venukiran004/venukiran004/README.md

 [![MasterHead](https://wallpapercave.com/wp/wp10207949.jpg)]
 # 💫 About Me:
+📊 Welcome to my profile!
+I'm delighted to have you here.
+Let me provide you with a glimpse into my background and expertise.

+👩‍💻 About Me
+With over 4.6 years of industry experience as a Software Engineer, I specialize in developing highly scalable applications and services in the field of Data Science and Machine Learning/Deep Learning.

+Throughout my career, I have successfully contributed to diverse projects, showcasing my proficiency in understanding and analyzing data across various domains.
+I possess a strong aptitude for visualizing data, constructing best-fit models, and providing valuable insights to address complex business problems.

 🌱 I’m currently learning GenAI<br><br>💬 Ask me about Data Science, Machine Learning<br><br>📫 How to reach me venukiran.sankar@gmail.com